 Chu Mom Ray National Park, National park in Kon Tum province, Vietnam

-Two orchid species bloom only in this region: Coelogyne schltesii and Bulbophyllum amitinandii, found nowhere else in southern Indochina.
-Beyond these rare flowers, the park shelters over 400 medicinal plant varieties that local communities have valued for generations.
+Two orchid species, Coelogyne schltesii and Bulbophyllum amitinandii, grow here and are found nowhere else in southern Indochina.
+The park also shelters over 400 medicinal plant species that local communities have used for generations.

 The community of curious travelers